Aaalan-Zhang/MelodyHub/README.md

 python manage.py runserver
 ```

-Some of the ideas of the WebSocket implementation of the ListenTogether room was inspired by the WebSocket codes provided in the course and by a project on GitHub called synphony (https://github.com/alan9262/synphonymusicweb).
-However, we got the idea of the ListenTogether Room by ourselves and wrote substantially different codes.
+Citation: The basic ideas of the WebSocket implementation of the ListenTogether room was inspired by the WebSocket codes provided in the course and by a project on GitHub called synphony (https://github.com/alan9262/synphonymusicweb).
+However, we got the idea of the ListenTogether Room by ourselves.
+The functionalities are very different and we also wrote substantially different codes.